top of page

 Dr. Danielle Spearman-Camblard (also known as Dr. Danielle) is a licensed clinical psychologist, media contributor in the popular press, consultant to organizations & churches, and international public speaker.
 She is PSYPACT-approved to provide telepsychology in multiple states.
 She received certification in perinatal mental health (PMH-C) as a perinatal mental health specialist from Postpartum Support International (PSI).

 Dr. Danielle's clinical focus is in helping women who are pregnant, who have a baby to care for, or mothers with large families.
-She treats anxiety, depression, birth trauma, perinatal perfectionism, compassion fatigue, miscarriage loss, pregnancy fears after experiencing a loss, and maternal mental health in ethnic and racially minoritized women.
-Parent coaching to facilitate parent-infant/young child bonding is also offered.
+She treats anxiety, depression, perinatal perfectionism, compassion fatigue, miscarriage loss, pregnancy fears after experiencing a loss, and maternal mental health in ethnic and racially minoritized women.
 She received specialized training from the Yale Child Study Center's Family Based Recovery (FBR) program working with the perinatal population of mothers and fathers, in addition to infant and early childhood mental health.
 She is also a professional member of Postpartum Support International (PSI) and obtained PSI's certificates in Components of Care and Advanced Psychotherapy to treat perinatal mental health.

 As a mother of four children, Dr. Danielle understands how challenging this period of life can be and the ways in which pregnancy, giving birth, and taking care of a baby can be challenging.
 "Mothering the mother" is a goal in how Dr. Danielle utilizes CBT with women in this phase of life.